 What work is being done to find treatments?

-- The World Health Organization (WHO) has launched the Solidarity trial aimed at assessing the most promising treatments
+- The World Health Organization (WHO) is running the the Solidarity trial to assess promising treatments in countries around the world

 There are three broad approaches being investigated: